NextQuill: Causal Preference Modeling for Enhancing LLM Personalization: Experiments

 \subsection{In-depth Analysis}

 \paragraph{Ablation Studies. } To better understand the contribution of each component in our framework, we conduct an ablation study focusing on two key design choices: \textit{causal preference modeling} and \textit{token-level preference weighting}.
 We construct several ablation variants by selectively disabling these components (see Appendix~\ref{appendix:ablation-variants} for implementation details).

-As shown in Table~\ref{tab: ablation}, compared to the \textbf{base model}, \textbf{adding causal preference loss (CausalOnly)} or \textbf{adding preference-weighted normal loss (NormOnly)} leads to noticeable improvements across most metrics, highlighting the benefits of both causal preference supervision and weighted learning.
-The \textbf{full model (\methodnameshort)}, which integrates both components, achieves the best overall performance.
-These findings validate the effectiveness of our design: modeling both \textit{what} the model learns from user history (via causal preference) and \textit{where} to focus supervision (via token weighting) is crucial for enhancing personalization. \paragraph{Hyper-parameter Analysis. } We conduct experiments on the \textit{CDs \& Vinyl} dataset to analyze the impact of two key hyper-parameters in our framework: (1) $\alpha$ in Equation~\ref{eq:final-loss}, which controls the weight of the causal preference loss, and (2) $\lambda$ in Equation~\ref{eq:definition-w}, which modulates the strength of the token-level preference weighting.
+{As shown in Table ~\ref{tab: ablation}, incorporating DCE (\textsc{DCEOnly}), MCE (\textsc{MCEOnly}), or MCE-DCE alignment (\textsc{MCE-DCE Alignment}) results in significant improvements over SFT baseline, demonstrating that each causal component independently enhances personalization. } The full model (\methodnameshort), which integrates both components, achieves the best overall performance.
+These findings validate the effectiveness of our design: modeling both \textit{what} the model learns from user history (via causal preference) and \textit{where} to focus supervision (via token weighting) is crucial for enhancing personalization.

+\paragraph{Scaling Analysis.} Table~\ref{tab:contextsft_nextquill_results} compares NextQuill with the strongest baseline ContextSFT across different backbone sizes (Qwen2.5-1.5B, 3B, 7B).
+We observe that NextQuill consistently outperforms ContextSFT on all datasets and metrics, with the performance gap widening as the model size increases.
+These results demonstrate that our causal preference alignment mechanism scales favorably with larger models, effectively leveraging additional capacity for improved personalization.

+\paragraph{Hyper-parameter Analysis. } We conduct experiments on the \textit{CD Review} dataset to analyze the impact of two key hyper-parameters in our framework: (1) $\alpha$ in Equation~\ref{eq:final-loss}, which controls the weight of the causal preference loss, and (2) $\lambda$ in Equation~\ref{eq:definition-w}, which modulates the strength of the token-level preference weighting.
 To isolate their individual effects, we disable the token weighting strategy when tuning $\alpha$, and remove the weighted causal preference loss when tuning $\lambda$.
 The results for $\alpha$, evaluated across multiple metrics, are shown in Figure~\ref{fig:hyper-alpha}.
 We find that $\alpha=0.05$ consistently yields strong performance and serves as a robust setting across datasets.
 The detailed analysis of $\lambda$ is reported in Appendix~\ref{appendix:hyper-param}.